A SOLID FOUNDATION

 Since being founded as the Toronto City Summit Alliance in 2002 (we changed our name to CivicAction in late 2010), we have provided a neutral platform for collaboration and leadership focused on improving our region’s social, economic and environmental future.

-We engage the key players – including the “unusual suspects” –from business, labour, the academic, non-profit and voluntary sectors, and all three orders of government and leverage their collective energy, networks and thought leadership to drive real progress on pressing issues.
+We engage the key players – including the “unusual suspects” –from business, labour, the academic, non-profit and voluntary sectors, and all three orders of government and leverage their collective energy, networks and thought leadership.

 See just a few examples of how we’ve driven real progress on pressing issues:

 - Our Race to Reduce smart office energy challenge (2010-2014)

 - Modernizing Income Security for Working-Age Adults (2004-2007)

 - The Toront03 Alliance and tourism recovery (2003)